loning/alltheory/docs/psi-cosmology/chapter-52-volume-metrics-folded-shells.md

 In regions of minimal collapse (voids):
 $$V_{void} = V_{geometric} \cdot (1 + \alpha/\psi)$$

-As ψ → 0, void volumes diverge, creating the paradox of infinite emptiness.
+As $\psi \to 0$, void volumes diverge, creating the paradox of infinite emptiness.

 ## 52.11 Observable Volume Relations